lGrom/lgrom.github.io/README.md

-# igrqm.github.io
+# lgrom.github.io

-A work in progress.
+A website used as my portfolio and as a typing practice website

+(WIP)